-Transferring files between different CAD systems can be challenging.
+Transferring files between different CAD systems can be challenging, luckily transferring large files fast using Digital Pigeon can make it easier.
 Without a consistent tool or process to ensure compatibility, engineering teams can run into a slew of difficulties when finishing a design.
 Unfortunately, it’s unlikely that the same 3D CAD platform will be used across multiple organizations.
 This increases the likelihood of human errors and time delays.

 This increase is due to both usage issues and delivery methods.
 The following statistics demonstrate some of the issues engineers encounter: